Looking for the best picnic spots in London? We’ve got you covered – all you need to do is bring the food.

 Looks can be deceiving.
 Yes, Soho Square is on the smaller side of picnic spots in London, but it’s perfectly located five minutes away from Tottenham Court Road tube station and is instantly recognisable by the Tudor gazebo in the corner of the park.

 The best part?
 You’re on the doorstep of some incredible takeaway food.
-My favourites are Pizza Pilgrims – the most delicious pizza in London – and Busaba’s Thai offerings.
+Our favourites are Pizza Pilgrims – the most delicious pizza in London – and Busaba’s Thai offerings.

 Grab yourself a box to go and head to Soho Square.
-Thank me later.
+Thank us later.

 Address: Soho Square, London W1D 3QP